View My Best 2025 Inktober Works

 Hello again!

-My name is Darshell and in this section you will learn more about me and my path in becoming an artist.
+My name is Darshell, and in this section you will learn more about me and my path in becoming the artist you see today.

 I was born on June 6, 1998 in Nashville, TN.
 I was a quiet kid, with a speech impediment, who was extremely shy and didn't make a lot of friends.
 When asked, "what do you want to be when you grow up?"
 I never thought that I would become an artist at first.
 As a kid, I wanted to be a veterinarian because I loved animals.
 Then, as I grew a bit older, I wanted to be a teacher because of how much I enjoyed learning.
 It wasn't until I was 15, when I received my first sketchbook in 2014, that the thought of becoming an artist came into play.

 The first figure I sketched in this sketchbook was a girl with long hair, big eyes, and pointy ears.
-I was always drawn to these characteristics due to my love for Tinker Bell and how beautiful and majestic fairies are.
+I was always drawn to these characteristics due to my love for Tinker Bell.
 I also fell in love with my high school sweetheart around this time.
 I loved his smile and adventurous spirit, so much so, that I used his photo for my first ever portrait.
-This is when I began to love my craft and experience other forms and styles.
+This is when I began to really enjoy my craft and experiment with other forms and art styles.

-I downloaded "How to Draw" apps to help expand my portraits and fairies to plants, animals, and other fantasy creatures.
-I experience digital art after creating small animations on my Nintendo DSI's Flip Note Studio.
+I downloaded "How to Draw" apps to help expand my imaginative draings to plants, animals, and other fantasy creatures.
+I ventured into the digital art world by creating small animations on my Nintendo DSI's Flip Note Studio.
 I was inspired to write my own poetry after watching the short animated film "There's a Man in the Woods" by Jacob Streilein.
 I loved to just create whatever I wanted, but that will power started to fluctuate during my college years.

 When I started college at Middle Tennessee State University (MTSU) in fall of 2016, I knew I wanted to go for Art, but I didn't know which specific form to take.
 I loved to draw figures but I knew that finding a job where I could JUST draw, would be difficult.
-In order to find a job right after college, I thought about a career that the world is in-demand for: Graphic/Web Design.
+In order to advance in this growing digital world, I thought about a career that is in constant demand for: Graphic/Web Design.
 The Graphic Designer's journey was smooth at first, but it gradually got difficult when I had to quickly turn in assignments by their due dates, use Apps I've never used before and learn new materials that I could not grasp.
 Typography was the worst!
 This path drained my creative flow.
 After two years of studying this field, it was time for the Portfolio Review; which I failed.
 Even though I had failed the review, all was not lost.
 Instead of kicking me out of the Art department, my professors recommended that I take on another major: Visual and Performing Arts.

 This career path allowed me to not only experience other illustrative courses but other, more physical, art forms; such as, dance, photography, 3D sculpture and painting.
 In Dance I did Ballet, Jazz, and Modern; Dance was also the course I chose as my minor.
 In Photography, I learned about the functionality of a digital camera and After Effects.
 In my Sculpture classes, I learned to cut wood, cast molds, plaster, chisel and 3D print.
 In my Painting classes, I learned to prime and color wash the canvas, mix colors, apply finisher and paint brush etiquette.
-Finally, in my Illustration courses, I learned character design/development, Digital Illustration, Pointillism, GIF, Still-Life, collages, drawing with charcoal, watercolor, and ink and nib.
+Finally, in my Illustration courses (which was my concentration), I learned character design/development, Digital Illustration, Pointillism, GIF, Still-Life, collages, drawing with charcoal, watercolor, and ink and nib.
 My creative palette exploded and my motivation came back.
-In Fall of 2020, I graduated MTSU with a Bachelor's of Science in Visual and Performance Arts and a minor in Dance.
+In Fall of 2020, I graduated MTSU with a Bachelor's of Science in Visual and Performance Arts.

 After a year or so of creating promotional graphics for Mimconnect, life started to get hard and I needed to find another job that would help pay for the bills.
 So, I started working part-time for Ollie's Bargain Outlet as a cashier while still doing graphics for Mimconnect.
 Eventually, I had to quit my internship to get more hours by working full-time at Ollie's.
 My position changed from Cashier to CSA to CSS and, finally, ATL.
 Over the course of two years I had landed my first manager position, and in December of 2022, I had to resign due to the upcoming birth of my daughter.

 Becoming a stay-at-home mom allowed me to pursue WFH jobs.
 I searched for illustration, data analysts and other graphic design positions, but they were either scams or just turned me down.
 While continuing my quest to find a WFH job, I also focused on creating more artworks.
-I created oil portrait paintings that had one to two figures; which were shown from head to shoulders or full-body.
-I created acrylic portraits using neon paint as my medium and wooden panels as my canvas.
-I reopened my Redbubble shop and created patterns and stand-alone illustrations to place on products.
-I opened a new Webtoon account where I started revamping my old story, "My Life as a BLACK Girl".
-Finally, in August of 2024, I got a job creating custom-made cards as an Illustrator for a company called Tellinga, which is "the world's first personalized art subscription company and a new marketing channel that utilizes handcrafted cards as an advertising medium while prioritizing philanthropy" (Tellinga.com).
+I created oil and acrylic portrait paintings, reopened my Redbubble shop, and created a new Webtoon account.
+Finally, in August of 2024, I got a job creating custom-made cards as an Illustrator for a company called Tellinga, which is "the world's first personalized art subscription company and a new marketing channel that utilizes handcrafted cards as an advertising medium while prioritizing philanthropy" [Tellinga.com].
+I was gaining work around the holidays, but the flow drastically slowed down afterwards; to the point I was only getting one request every 3 months.